arun96/sketching/README.md

 #### Threads

-The number of threads determines the number of reads processed at once.
+The number of threads parameter determines the number of reads processed at once.
 Going forward, I hope to parallelize the process of screen generation too.

 #### Read Loading